lovelysystems/lovely-editor/README.md

 ###### HTML-Output
 ![HTML-Output](./assets/html_preview.gif)

-To see what kind of HTLM-Output the Editors return and what would be a possibility to use it check out this Example-Story [Storybook-HTLM-Output](https://lovely-editor.netlify.com/?selectedKind=App%20Example%2FContent&selectedStory=with%20HTML%20Preview%20of%20the%20content%20of%20all%20Editors&full=0&addons=1&stories=1&panelRight=0&addonPanel=REACT_STORYBOOK%2Freadme%2Fpanel)
+To see what kind of HTML-Output the Editors return check out our [example](https://lovely-editor.netlify.com/?selectedKind=App%20Example%2FContent&selectedStory=with%20HTML%20Preview%20of%20the%20content%20of%20all%20Editors&full=0&addons=1&stories=1&panelRight=0&addonPanel=REACT_STORYBOOK%2Freadme%2Fpanel).
+The generated HTML of all editors is ready to be used in your app.

 ###### Example with two Editors and an Example-Menu to add additional Editors
 ![Two Editors with Example-Menu](./assets/two_with_menu.png)